 I've learned trauma can live in your brain for decades, sometimes forever.
 Working through it is a journey, and I still have work to do today.

-I live with my best friend and the love of my life, Thomas, and we run an organic, fair trade culinary spice business together (that he founded years ago).
+I live with my best friend and the love of my life, Thomas, and together we run an online organic & fair trade spice business together.

 I felt compelled to get my truth out on paper.
 Not everyone is loving that idea, including some people in my family, but I'm fine with that.
 They have had their own narratives for decades now.
 It's time for my truth to breath.